 A: The first time I attended Marketplace Risk, it was in a small room with only about 50 participants.
 I was excited that there was a group of people that could come together to talk about a topic that well, quite frankly, I found fascinating.
 I was impressed by all the different angles of assessing risk, and I left even more motivated to understand how all of them applied to shared mobility.

 Q: What about the conference has changed since you first started attending?

 A: It’s gotten fancy – when I first came it was more or less one room for everyone to learn and discuss in a classroom-type setting.
 Now there are different conference tracks across multiple spaces.
 It’s really cool to see the conference grow so much because risk management becoming a more common topic in this space is a sign that the industry is maturing and we’re planning for the future.

 Q: What do you expect to see or hear more of this time compared to previous years?

 A: Scooters.
 Cyber risk.
 Just think about everything that’s made headlines in the past year, and there’s an element of risk that underpins all of the headlines, regardless of the sentiment behind them.
 What does it mean for people to hop on scooters when they’ve never ridden one before?
 How do we balance the online and offline aspects of managing access and security?
 What technology do we need to have in place to properly track and communicate the risks of new business models?

-Q: In your opinion, what’s essential for the shared and on-demand economy to continue growing?
+Q: In your opinion, what’s essential for the sharing and on-demand economy to continue growing?

 To hear more from Rachel, join her at Marketplace Risk on Wednesday, May 22 for a joint panel.
 She will be presenting alongside Y-Risk, an underwriting company of The Hartford focused on the sharing and on-demand economy, and Fair, a leading car subscription app.
-Together they will discuss specific risks that affect shared mobility companies, and how they’re leveraging those risks to move the industry forward.
+Together they will discuss specific risks that affect sharing economy companies, and how they’re leveraging those risks to move the industry forward.